Who Was Nelson Mandela?

 Nobel Peace Prize

 In 1993, Mandela and President de Klerk were jointly awarded the Nobel Peace Prize for their work toward dismantling apartheid in South Africa.

 After Mandela’s release from prison, he negotiated with President de Klerk toward the country's first multiracial elections.
 White South Africans were willing to share power, but many Black South Africans wanted a complete transfer of power.

 The negotiations were often strained, and news of violent eruptions, including the assassination of ANC leader Chris Hani, continued throughout the country.
 Mandela had to keep a delicate balance of political pressure and intense negotiations amid the demonstrations and armed resistance.

-From 1994 until June 1999, President Mandela worked to bring about the transition from minority rule and apartheid to black majority rule.
-He used the nation's enthusiasm for sports as a pivot point to promote reconciliation between whites and blacks, encouraging black South Africans to support the once-hated national rugby team.
+From 1994 until June 1999, President Mandela worked to bring about the transition from minority rule and apartheid to Black majority rule.
+He used the nation's enthusiasm for sports as a pivot point to promote reconciliation between white and Black people, encouraging Black South Africans to support the once-hated national rugby team.

 In 1995, South Africa came to the world stage by hosting the Rugby World Cup, which brought further recognition and prestige to the young republic.
 That year Mandela was also awarded the Order of Merit.